Hemochromatosis Gene Test (HFE Test)

 for having a child with an inherited (genetic) disease.
 A genetic counselor can

 help you make well-informed decisions.
 Ask to have genetic counseling before

 - HFE testing is not able to

 predict whether you will have hemochromatosis.
 Although the test locates the

 most common HFE mutations, there may be other HFE mutations that the test does

 not find.
-You may have HFE mutations and not have the diseases or you may have
+You may have HFE mutations and not have the disease or you may have

-symptoms of the disease but gene testing is does not find any mutations.
+symptoms of the disease but gene testing does not find any mutations.